davglass/echoecho/README.md

 Using in Your Server
 --------------------

+__I recommend using it with Express/Connect to get a properly parsed body for POST/PUT requests__

 There are 3 things you need to do inside the Node server providing these tests:

 * Tell `echoecho` your relative paths to scan